rjspencer/docs/api.md

 	defaults to none

 album_type
-:	an ID representing which type of album to upload this photo to, only applicable if `album_id` isn't given, setting it to `5` will change the account's profile image
+:	an id representing which type of album to upload this photo to, only applicable if `album_id` isn't given, setting it to `5` will change the account's profile image

 	possible values are `2` (mobile uploads), `5` (account images), `4` (blog images), or `6` (event images)